inwtx/QuailCycleScheduler/README.md

 # Quail Cycle Scheduler v2.09

-<b>NOTE: This program has a bug that I will not be able to fix because Github is now requiring 2FA that requires a phone number.
-I do not have a phone number that I can give to Gitrhub, so this project is dead.</b>

 Program to keep track of 75 day Coturnix quail raising period.

 This program can be used to keep track of a 75 day Coturnix quail cycle.
 It can be formatted for raising other types of quail for a 75 day period.
 The program covers the incubating, brooding, grow-out, and an additional 5 days for mature incubator egg collection periods.
 Date can be highlighted with up to 9 colors.
 Clicking on the day number under a highlighted date will display a message corresponding to the color.
 Messages can also be posted on given days at program start and throughout any chosen days.
 Multiple Quail Cycle Scheduler programs can be run simultaneously.